maprice/PointADemo/README.md

 ##Overview

 The PointA demo app is a simple android application that utilizes the basic functionalities of the services through the PointA library.
-The goal is to allow developers to test the functionalities of the services through PointA to ensure that the services have been setup and operate properly through PointA.
-This isolates issues with the app and the PointA Library and therefore improves the testability of the PointA Library
+The goal is to allow developers to test the functionalities of the services through PointA to ensure that the services have been setup and operate properly through PointA Library.
+This isolates issues with the app and the PointA Library and therefore improves the testability of the PointA Library.

 ##Features

-* Listview of all services and service providers
+* Listview of all services, service providers and basic functionalities
 * Basic functionalities of each service such as showAd, post tweets, logEvent for Analytic, Users can tap a button on the phone to invoke these services